menu

 Demographics

-The percentage of people in Honaker with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.32% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Honaker is quite a bit lower than the national average among all cities of 21.84%: just 10.32% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Honaker home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Honaker residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Honaker include English, Irish, Scots-Irish, German, and Dutch.